 For decades the Argus name was probably as well known to the average person in the United States as Nikon is today.
 And of course, Kodak has long been a brand name of immediate recognition.
-Although the Argus company did not ascend to the heights of Eastman Kodak, millions of Argus cameras have been sold since the first Argus camera, the model A, was introduced in May, 1936.
+Although the Argus company did not ascend to the heights of Eastman Kodak, millions of Argus cameras had been sold since the first Argus camera, the model A, was introduced in May, 1936.

 The manufacturer of Argus cameras started business as a maker of radios.
-Located in Ann Arbor, Michigan USA, the company was known as International Radio Corporation.
+Located in Ann Arbor, Michigan, the company was known as International Radio Corporation.
 The company founder, Charles Verschoor, was awarded a patent on August 25, 1936 for a novel, inexpensive but competent 35mm camera design.
 The patent, available for viewing on the Patents page, closely matches the Argus A camera in design.

 Prior to the launch of the Argus camera, International Radio had gained considerable experience designing bakelite products.
 Its runaway success, the Kadette radio, was the first bakelite radio to appear on the market.
 The Argus A camera was sold by International Research Corporation, a division of International Radio Corporation.
 In 1939 Charles Verschoor sold his radio company to concentrate on his new very successful venture, camera manufacturing.
 In 1941 the camera company took on the name Argus International Industries, Inc. Over the years the company name was changed a few more times, but since 1941, the company has been commonly known as Argus.